victorgabriel08fs/victorgabriel08fs/README.md

 APIs & Integrations: Developing RESTful APIs and third-party integrations to provide a seamless user experience.

-Testing & Code Quality: Implementing unit tests and continuous integration to ensure code robustness and quality.
+Testing & Code Quality: Implementing unit tests and continuous integration to ensure code robustness and quality.</p>

 Version Control: Proficient in Git and experience with platforms like GitHub and GitLab for efficient team collaboration.
 <a href="https://victordev-portfolio.vercel.app/" target="_blank">Meu portfólio</a>